Read Daniel Dennett with voice, context, and method in the same frame.

 Prompt 4: Which schools of philosophical thought and academic domains has the philosophy of Daniel Dennett most influenced?

-The central claim is this: Daniel Dennett’s philosophy, characterized by its analytic precision and interdisciplinary nature, has significantly influenced several schools of philosophical thought and academic domains.
+In plain terms: Daniel Dennett’s philosophy, characterized by its analytic precision and interdisciplinary nature, has significantly influenced several schools of philosophical thought and academic domains.

-The added historical insight is that Daniel Dennett is best read as a method of pressure, not only as a set of theses.
+Daniel Dennett is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Dennett’s work on consciousness, the frame problem, and the multiple drafts theory has been central to contemporary debates in philosophy of mind.
 His emphasis on the natural sciences, particularly cognitive science and evolutionary biology, in understanding the mind has significantly shaped the field.